nehciyy/OptiRouteX/README.md

 - Ensure all configurations and settings are correctly set before running the program.
 - Regularly update the `locations.json` file to reflect any changes in your waypoints or geographical data.

+## References

+Codes that form the functionalities of the map were all taken from [HERE Maps API for JavaScript Developer Guide] (https://www.here.com/docs/bundle/maps-api-for-javascript-developer-guide/page/topics/get-started-japan.html)